qmk/qmk_firmware/docs/features/key_cancellation.md

 # Key Cancellation

-Upon a selected key press down, if another key is pressed, it will release another key.
-This is similar to the "Kill switch" function created by Realforce.
+Upon a selected key press down, if another key is pressed, it will release another key until it is physically pressed again.

 ## How do I enable key cancellation {#how-do-i-enable-key-cancellation}